10 Things to do in Chicago this Winter

 Drink Champagne in the Walnut Room

 A lady lunch at the Walnut Room at Macy’s is another holiday staple.
+The room is decorated so beautifully, including a massive tree!
+There is also a great drink list with holiday-themed cocktails served in souvenir mugs.
 My girlfriends and I go here every year in December.
-This is the sixth year in a row, actually.
+This is the seventh year in a row, actually.
 We catch up over champagne and holiday cocktails, then go outside to see Macy’s holiday windows.
 (It still feels weird saying Macy’s.
 RIP Marshall Fields windows).

-Navy Pier upgraded its ferris wheel so it is bigger and better than ever.
+Navy Pier upgraded its ferris wheel in 2016 so it is bigger and better than ever.
 You can take a luxurious ride in the new VIP gondola which has a glass bottom so you can soak in the views of Lake Michigan and the skyline from all angles.
 The new wheel now has heaters, so you can comfortably go for a ride even on a cold winter night.
-Watch my VIP experience on the ferris wheel before you go!
+Watch my VIP experience on the ferris wheel for a glimpse of the epic views!